 Background

 The frequency and intensity of anthropogenic disturbances are increasing in all systems globally. desertification is a growing issue in arid and semi-arid regions that compromise approximately 40% of the global land surface (Verón, Paruelo, and Oesterheld 2006).
 Deserts are not only becoming hotter (Nabhan 2013; Allen et al. 2014), but the duration and frequency of mega-droughts in these regions are also increasing (Guerreiro, Kilsby, and Fowler 2017; Kogan and Guo 2015).
 These changes decrease biodiversity by reducing the available terrestrial habitat for both plants and animals (Nopper et al. 2018; Irwin et al. 2010; Elmqvist 2013).
 If we extrapolate this current trends, it will not be long before resident animals can no longer behaviourally mitigate climate and land-use changes, such as urbanization and agriculture in drylands (Germano et al. 2011).
 Many organisms in drylands are not only sensitive to large-scale changes, but also small, fine-scale fluctuations (Shrode and Gerking 1977; Hadley 1970), which can further push species beyond the point of no return.
-At the current rates, it is simply unrealistic to rely on the ecosystem to restore itself to its original equilibrium.
+At this current rate, it is simply unrealistic to rely on the ecosystem to restore itself to its original equilibrium.
 Hence, we must actively examine restoration strategies that function as a buffer to lower post-disturbance stress, including artificial refuges that lower the amplitude of micro-climatic variation.